-Seconded Mr Dilena Carried
+Seconded Mr Dilena

 Pleasingly, and consistent with Budget Review 1, Budget Review 2 retains a favourable financial position, driven predominately by fuel prices remaining lower than budgeted.
 A reduction in the fuel budget of \$400k, results in a projected Year end surplus of \$425k, which is \$235k above the budgeted result.
+A summary of key budget movements is contained within Attachment A (refer Attachment A).